 Emma Watts joined the Office of the Cross-Border Commissioner as Assistant Commissioner in January 2020 six weeks before state borders started closing for the first time in a century.
 Emma has over 20 years of experience working with industry organisations, government and not-for-profits on public policy, strategic engagement and communications.
 She has specialised in high profile and transformative policy initiatives for energy, climate change, and water.
 Based in Queanbeyan, she was raised in North-West New South Wales.
 She is an established practitioner of the art of tsundoku.

 Kellie Urquhart – Executive Officer

 Kellie joined the team in 2020 to drive engagement with local stakeholders and our border communities and now manages the strategic, administrative, communications and cabinet team.
 Kellie has long worked with under-represented communities and not-for-profit organisations and has had a front seat organising many NSW Government events and projects in our regions.
 Kellie has spent most of the past four years supporting the government response to drought, bushfires and pandemics and is now enjoying raising the profile of issues facing border residents, communities and businesses.
 Kellie walked the Camino Santiago in 2006 and again in 2009, and in between she led language training courses for Spanish businesses.
-Kellie lives in Orange NSW with her family and is grateful for the strong commuity spirit in her neighbourhood, the excellent local bookshop and the icecreamery that delivers tubs of gelato to her door, year round.
+In her spare time, she grows, sews, reads and rides.